 In January 2018, the Authority extended both grant programs indefinitely, subject to funds availability.
-During the years ended September 30, 2018 and 2017, the Authority expensed \$4,000 and \$5,000, respectively, in funding for mini grants.
-At September 30, 2018 and 2017, \$3,500 and \$7,500 was available for funding mini grants, respectively, and \$154,726 was available for additional capital grants.
+During the years ended September 30, 2019 and 2018, the Authority expensed \$2,000 and \$4,000, respectively, in funding for mini grants.
+At September 30, 2019 and 2018, \$1,500 and \$3,500 was available for funding mini grants, respectively, and \$145,051 was available for additional capital grants.

-NOTE 10 - RESTRICTED CONTRIBUTION
+NOTE 8 - RESTRICTED CONTRIBUTION

 During a prior year, the Authority received a contribution of \$370,904 from a local non-profit corporation, subject to the Authority agreeing to restrict the funds for use as capital grants to assist local non-profit organizations providing services which improve the health and wellbeing of residents of Escambia County.
-During the years ended September 30, 2018 and 2017, the Authority expensed \$28,463 and \$291,749, respectively, in funding for grants from the restricted contribution.
-At September 30, 2018 and 2017, \$50,692 and \$79,155, respectively, was available for funding additional capital grants and is presented as restricted net position.
+During the years ended September 30, 2018, the Authority expensed \$28,463 in funding for grants from the restricted contribution.
+The Authority did not expense any portion of the remaining funding during the year ended September 30, 2019.
+At September 30, 2019 and 2018, \$50,692 was available for funding additional capital grants and is presented as restricted net position.

-NOTE 11 - NET PROCEEDS FROM BOND DEFEASANCE
+NOTE 9 - NET PROCEEDS FROM BOND DEFEASANCE

 During the fiscal year ended September 30, 2017, the Authority received \$3,289,397 in net proceeds from the Series 2000A Loan Program bonds, which was recognized as non-operating revenues for the year ended September 30, 2017.
 The Authority awarded up to \$2,000,000 of these proceeds as a capital grant to assist two local non-profit organizations to jointly expand their existing health care facility in Century, Florida, subject to certain conditions.
 The Authority also agreed to contribute \$500,000 of these proceeds over a period of five (5) years to the Escambia County (FL) Board of County Commissioners, subject to certain conditions.
-See Note 13 for additional details.
+See Note 10 for additional details.